matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Animations
 ----------

-We have a matplotlib google/gmail account with username ``mplgithub`` which we used to setup the github account but can be used for other purposes, like hosting google docs or youtube videos.
-You can embed a matplotlib animation in the docs by first saving the animation as a movie using :meth:`matplotlib.animation.Animation.save`, and then uploading to `matplotlib's youtube channel <https://www.youtube.com/user/matplotlib>`_ and inserting the embedding string youtube provides like::
+We have a Matplotlib Google/gmail account with username ``mplgithub`` which we used to setup the github account but can be used for other purposes, like hosting google docs or youtube videos.
+You can embed a Matplotlib animation in the docs by first saving the animation as a movie using :meth:`matplotlib.animation.Animation.save`, and then uploading to `Matplotlib's youtube channel <https://www.youtube.com/user/matplotlib>`_ and inserting the embedding string youtube provides like::